Register for Holt Adoptee Camp! Sign Up →

 Saigon falls to the North

-Holt evacuated exactly 409 children from Saigon in what has now famously become known as the “Vietnam Babylift.”
-Holt’s flight — one of several agency-arranged “babylifts” at the end of the war — came two days after President Gerald Ford announced that all Vietnamese children currently identified for adoption to U.S. families would be airlifted out of Vietnam.
+Holt evacuates exactly 409 children from Saigon in what has now famously become known as the “Vietnam Babylift.”
+Holt’s flight — one of several agency-arranged “babylifts” at the end of the war — comes two days after President Gerald Ford announces that all Vietnamese children currently identified for adoption to U.S. families would be airlifted out of Vietnam.

 Holt begins work in the Philippines